01 of 04

 Homemade Bath Salts

 Taking a bath is at least as therapeutic as going to see a psychologist for an hour.
 A lot cheaper, too.
-Add a half a cup of bath salts, and you’ll be gaining the healing benefits of magnesium—like exfoliating skin and relieving muscle pain, to name a few.
+Add a half a cup of bath salts, and you’ll be gaining the healing benefits of magnesium—such as exfoliating skin and relieving muscle pain, just to name a few.

 When choosing colors, you can easily stick with one color for the whole batch, or you can divide the salt in half and create a layered effect with two colors.
 Have fun with it, and don’t be afraid to try something new.Continue to 2 of 4 below.

 02 of 04

 Believe it or not, you probably have most of the ingredients you need already in your kitchen or bathroom cupboard: